constellation-daq/Constellation/docs/protocols/cdtp.md

 The message SHALL consist at least of the following frames, in this order:

 * The message header
-* The message payload
+* The message cargo payload

-OPTIONAL frames with additional message payload MAY be sent afterwards.
+OPTIONAL frames with additional cargo payload MAY be sent afterwards.

 ### Overall Behavior